RobJames44035/StarshipOS/DIFFERENT_WAY.md

-# A Different Way of Thinking.
+# StarshipOS - A Different Way of Thinking.

+Our vision is to create a state-of-the-art Operating System where every component, from files to memory management, adheres to object-oriented principles.
+The OS will support running Java applications directly and provide an environment where `jshell` can be used interactively as early as possible during the boot process.
+Ultimately, the goal is to develop an object-oriented filesystem that utilizes virtual memory for enhanced performance and persistence.

 ## No files.
 What, No files?
 Are you insane?
 Yes, no files.
 No, I'm not insane.